 - Add an ACP145 compliant security label into the signed message.
 This label is likely to be derived from a national label with security label mapping.
 Security label mapping may also be needed for inbound messages.

 In order to enable verification of messages signed by the ACP145 gateway, appropriate PKI needs to be set up, so that the signatures can be correctly verified by receiving gateways.
 This will generally need cross-certification of the appropriate CAs, and publishing appropriate certificate and trust anchors in the ACP 133 directory.

 The requirement to provide ACP 133 directory information also needs to be addressed as a part of the gateway.
 Essentially, each nation needs to stand up a directory service holding information on all addressable users that can be accessed by the other nations, including white pages information, user certificates for encryption, and user clearances for access control.

 Isode provides all of the components necessary to build an ACP145 Gateway.

-M-Switch supports X.400 (including STANAG 4406 ed 1 and ed 2) and SMTP messaging.
+M-Switch MIXER supports X.400 (including STANAG 4406 ed 1 and ed 2) and SMTP messaging.
 Because of this, the message transfer element of supporting ACP145 is straightforward.
 M-Switch provides flexible message conversion.
-From R15.1 this includes the capabilities needed to provide an ACP145 Gateway.
-In particular:

 - For outbound messages, STANAG 4406 ed 2 signatures can be added.
 Existing signatures may be stripped.